 Specifies a valid SAF user ID which will be used as the current security principal for this HTTP request.
 The user ID will be treated as an authenticated user by the Web container.
-If this variable is not specified, the request will be executed under the SCO's "local Identity" (Local_Identity()).
+If this variable is not specified, the request will be executed under the server region's identity.